 Animation at the Eli Whitney Museum showing how the cotton gin works.

-View an illustration from Eli Whitney’s patent application at the UNC School of Education.
+View an illustration from Eli Whitney’s patent application.

 Planting Cotton Seeds